isomerpages/moe-rivervalleyhigh/pages/Information about the collection of A level results.md

 collection instructions.</p>
 <p><em>Parents:</em> Access <a href="/files/2__Letter_to_parents___2025_GCE_A_level_results_release.pdf" rel="noopener nofollow" target="_blank">release results information</a> and
 find <a href="/files/3__2025_A_Level_Parent_Information_Sheet.pdf" rel="noopener nofollow" target="_blank">tips and resources </a>on
-how to support your child through their next steps.</p>
+how to support your child through their next steps.
+<br>Parents can accompany their child back to school.
+Due to limited car parking
+spaces, parking within the school is first-come-first served basis.
+Once the car park is full, our Security Staff will direct the parents to park at the nearest HDB car parks opposite the school.</p>
 <p></p>